What is the Anti-lock Braking System (ABS)?

 Common ABS problems and their solutions

-1. Faulty wheel speed sensors: Wheel speed sensors are crucial components of the ABS, as they monitor the speed of each wheel and send this information to the ABS control module.
+1. Faulty wheel speed sensors: Wheel speed sensors are crucial components of the ABS system, as they monitor the speed of each wheel and send this information to the ABS control module.
 If a sensor is damaged or malfunctioning, it can cause the ABS light to come on.
 To fix this issue, you'll need to replace the faulty sensor.

-2. Damaged wiring or connectors: The wiring and connectors that link the various components of the ABS can become damaged or corrupted over time.
+2. Damaged wiring or connectors: The wiring and connectors that link the various components of the ABS system can become damaged or corroded over time.
 This can lead to a loss of communication between the ABS control module and the wheel speed sensors, causing the ABS light to illuminate.
 Inspect the wiring and connectors for any signs of damage or corrosion and repair or replace them as needed.

 3. Malfunctioning ABS control module: The ABS control module is the brain of the anti-lock braking system, and if it's not functioning properly, it can cause the ABS light to come on.
 In some cases, a software update may resolve the issue, but in other cases, the control module may need to be replaced.